iifeoluwa/customer-complaints/README.md

 # Customer Complaints

-Detect, Validate and Respond to customer complaints made via Twitter
+A NodeJS application to detect, validate and respond to customer complaints made via Twitter.